slackapi/java-slack-sdk/README.md

 } // #close method does #disconnect
 ```

-The `message`, argument of messageHandler, is a string value (it's JSON data).
+The `message`, argument of messageHandler, is a string value in JSON format.
 You need to deserialize it with your favorite JSON library.

 jSlack already depends on [google-gson](https://github.com/google/gson) library.
 So you can use Gson as above example shows.
 If you prefer Jackson or other libraries, it's also possible.